The global tomato processing industry

 For more information on the WPTC, visit the website www.wptc.to

-The following table presents the latest results of world’s processing tomato production:
+The following diagram presents the latest results of world’s processing tomato production: